kimbring2/minecraft_ai/README.md

     <em>Without Inventory infomation normalization</em>
 </p>

-~As a result of trarning, unlike the result before using only the frame information, the loss graph do not decrease, and it is confirmed that it goes up and down periodically.
+~As a result of trarning, unlike the result before using only the Screen information, the loss graph do not decrease, and it is confirmed that it goes up and down periodically.
 It doesn't seem to be able to solve the problem that way, as the loss doesn't drop over time~

 <p>
     <img src="image/13-45-04.png" width="800">